veaba/SpeechToText-WebSockets-Javascript/README.md

     <script src="../../distrib/speech.sdk.bundle.js"></script>
     ```

-### In a Browser, as a native ES6 module
+### 在浏览器中，作为本地ES6模块

 ...in progress, will be available soon

-### Token-based authentication
+### 基于令牌的认证

 To use token-based authentication, please launch a local node server, as described [here](https://github.com/Azure-Samples/SpeechToText-WebSockets-Javascript/blob/master/samples/browser/README.md)

-## Docs
+## 文档
-The SDK is a reference implementation for the speech websocket protocol.
+SDK是语音WebSoSt协议的参考实现.
 Check the [API reference](https://docs.microsoft.com/en-us/azure/cognitive-services/speech/API-reference-rest/bingvoicerecognition#websocket) and [Websocket protocol reference](https://docs.microsoft.com/en-us/azure/cognitive-services/speech/API-reference-rest/websocketprotocol) for more details.

-## Browser support
+## 浏览器支持
 The SDK depends on WebRTC APIs to get access to the microphone and read the audio stream.
 Most of todays browsers(Edge/Chrome/Firefox) support this.
 For more details about supported browsers refer to [navigator.getUserMedia#BrowserCompatibility](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/getUserMedia#Browser_compatibility)

 **Note:** The SDK currently depends on [navigator.getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/getUserMedia#Browser_compatibility) API.
 However this API is in process of being dropped as browsers are moving towards newer [MediaDevices.getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia) instead.
 The SDK will add support to the newer API soon.

-## Contributing
+## 贡献
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.